LuuunodotXD/NetRoot-Linux/README.md

 ## License

-NetLinux is distributed under the GPL‑2.0 license.
+NetRoot Linux is distributed under the GPL‑2.0 license.
 See `Sources/README.md` for component details.

 ---